BobbyTables2020/nyaabag/README.md

 ### Credits
 Credits to JuanjoSalvador's Nyaapy.
 A python wrapper for scraping nyaa, you can find it [here](https://github.com/JuanjoSalvador/NyaaPy)

+Credits to manintel's original nyaabag.
+It is the basis of my fork + expansion, it doesnt appear to be updated any more, but you can find it [here] (https://github.com/manintel/nyaabag)

 ## Python libraries used
 - Pandas
 - fuzzywuzzy